-PPAP Call for Proposal (CFP) in a Partnership: Appendix 2.
+Appendix 2.
+PPAP Call for Proposal (CFP) in a Partnership:

 Before completing this form please read the PPAP Partnership Guidelines.
 Note also the directions (which should be deleted before completing the submission) provided within each box of this form.
-Please answer questions 1 to 8.

-Proposals may be submitted to the provincial offices of CIC, or directly to the CIC head office by the date specified in the accompanying letter.
+Proposals may be submitted to the provincial offices of the Cocoa Board and CIC, or directly to the CIC (for coffee) or CB (for cocoa) head offices by the date specified in the accompanying letter.
 Electronic submission of Proposals will be welcomed.

-Information provided in this Call for Proposal should be brief and to the point, but needs to address each of the areas listed in this form.
+Information provided in this Call for Proposal should be brief and to the point (up to 6 pages in total), but needs to address each of the areas listed in this form.
 Confidentiality of information is a matter of concern to potential PPAP partners and all staff and technical specialist who will have access to the information provided in this CFP have signed a PPAP Code of Conduct that requires them to ensure that all information provided by your firm or association remains confidential.

 1. Partnership details: The PPAP supports effective partnerships between a lead firm or entity and legal entities representing smallholder farmers in specific geographic areas (target communities).
-In this round, favourable attention will be given to proposals that plan to rehabilitate existing plantings of coffee.
+In this round, favorable attention will be given to proposals that plan to rehabilitate existing plantings of coffee, promotion of women's agricultural activities and networks, appropriate certification of coffee producers and capacity building of smallholder groups and businesses.
 The contact details of all partners will be incorporated into the PPAP Partnership database for monitoring purposes and future contact.
 Experience with management of / involvement in community development projects should be listed.

 Lead Partner: name of lead organization and details of legal status to enter into contracts.
 Please provide a copy of IPA registration or other legal certification of status.
 Financial issues (defaults, bankruptcy, etc) encountered within the last 10 years should be disclosed; failure to do so may result in disqualification.
+List projects of a similar nature managed by the Lead Partner.